The Huntingdon Pharmacy Track

-Other Admission Requirements: Some schools require: Biochemistry I & II (8 credits), Immunology (3 credits), Ethics (or medical ethics; 3 credits).
+Other Admission Requirements: Some schools require: Biochemistry (8 credits), Immunology (3 credits), and/or Ethics (or medical ethics; 3 credits).

-Most Pharmacy programs require applicants to complete the Pharmacy College Admission Test (PCAT).
+Most Pharm.D. programs require the Pharmacy College Admission Test (PCAT) for admission.
 Programs may have minimum acceptable scores and last acceptable test dates.
 Policies regarding the consideration of multiple sets of PCAT scores vary by institution.
-Acceptable scores at Alabama Pharmacy Schools (Auburn, Samford) require a composite above the 50th percentile and Biology/Chemistry subscores above the 60th percentile.
+Acceptable scores at Alabama doctoral programs (Auburn, Samford) require a composite above the fiftieth percentile and Biology/Chemistry subscores above the sixtieth percentile.

-Most pharmacy programs require 1–3 letters of reference (also known as “letters of evaluation” or “recommendations”) as part of the admission process.
+Most pharmacy programs require one to three letters of reference as part of the admission process.
 You may need to submit references from a particular individual, such as a pharmacist, science faculty, or academic health professions adviser.
-You should select individuals who meet the program’s requirements, know you well, and can speak to your maturity, dependability, dedication, compassion, communication skills, leadership, and any hands-on experience in the field.
+You should select individuals who meet the program’s requirements.
+Your references should know you well and be able to speak to your maturity, dependability, dedication, compassion, communication skills, leadership, and any hands-on experience in the field.

-You can gain pharmacy field experience in a wide variety of settings, either as paid part-time work or internship while at Huntingdon.
-Pharmacy Track students obtain their Phamacy Technician’s license from the State of Alabama during their first semester at Huntingdon.
-Pharmacy Track students have gained experience in these settings, among others:
+Field experience is available in a wide variety of settings, either as paid part-time work or internship while at Huntingdon.
+Pharmacy Track students obtain their Phamacy Technicians’ licenses from the State of Alabama during their first semester at Huntingdon.

 - The M.D.
 Connection